Battle of Mission Ridge–Brigade Hill: Battle

 As the 2/14th and 2/16th were exhausted from their previous exertions along the track, Potts pushed the 2/27th forward astride the track to establish a block, positioning them on Mission Ridge, while the 2/14th and 2/16th were in reserve, one behind the other, on Brigade Hill.
 Maroubra Force's headquarters was further south behind them, with a protection party provided by 'D' Company from the 2/16th.
 Strung out, with gaps between the positions, this represented a significant weakness, which the Japanese commander, Colonel Masao Kusunose, in charge of the 144th Infantry Regiment, sought to exploit.
 For this, he chose to employ the "pin and flank" technique, utilising one battalion to assault the main Australian position on Mission Ridge, while another attempted to turn the Australian left.

 While the Japanese began moving into position north of Mission Ridge in preparation for the main attack, Allied aircraft carried out an air raid at Kagi on 6/7 September, killing two and wounding another two.
-The following day, a force of eight US B-26 Marauders, escorted by four P-40 Kittyhawks, carried out a larger airstrike in support of the Australian ground troops on the track, killing eleven Japanese and wounding another twenty.
+The following day, a force of eight US Martin B-26 Marauders, escorted by four Curtiss P-40 Kittyhawks, carried out a larger airstrike in support of the Australian ground troops on the track, killing eleven Japanese and wounding another twenty.
 (Note: The war diary of the 21st Brigade reports that the final stick of this sortie on 7 September dropped their bombs in Menari, to the Australian rear.
 It also attributes this to nine P-400s, a variant of the Bell P-39 Airacobra intended for the RAF but diverted to the Pacific Theatre.)
 The assault began with a heavy artillery barrage on the 2/27th's positions on 7 September.
 Under this, the III Battalion, 144th Infantry Regiment, attacked straight up the track and although the assault was held by the defenders from the 2/27th, the Japanese succeeded in partially enveloping the forward Australian battalion.
 As the Australians were distracted, under the cover of darkness the II Battalion, 144th Infantry Regiment carried out a flanking move to the west towards the Fagume River with the help of a Papuan guide who helped them rejoin the main track once they had skirted the blocking positions established by the Australians, coming in behind the rear Australian battalion, the 2/16th, effectively cutting off the infantry battalions from their headquarters element.
 At this time, the Japanese artillery firing from the north switched targets to the 2/16th's positions.